Skip to Content

 Credit: cottercrunch.com

 To keep them gluten-free, you can use either peanut flour or oat flour.
-Peanut flour contains a lot of protein.
+Peanut flour contains a lot of protein and is rich in fiber.

 Per Serving: